 2004 – 2012

-David and Dennis both began their tooling careers at Conical Tool in the late 1970’s.
+David and Dennis both began their tooling careers at Global & Conical Cutting Tools in the late 1970’s.
 They learned from the bottom up, like most others.
-Dave Melinn stayed at Conical from 1975 until 1980.
+Dave Melinn stayed at Global & Conical from 1975 until 1980.
 Leaving to work for Great Lakes Grinding in Grand Rapids for seven years.
 From 1987 to 1990, Dave left Great Lakes, eventually ending up as the Plant Manager with Wolverine Cutter in Grand Rapids.
 There, many unique tools designs, like the crest-out end mills, roughing end mills, carbide end mills, form tools, t-slot cutters, and milling cutters, continued to add to Dave’s resume.
 With this important three years under his belt, Dave was ready to take the task of owning his own regrind business.
 From 1990 to 2002, Dave and his wife Hanny started Melinn Tool.
 Regrinding was his forte.
 It didn’t take long before the word spread.
-Becoming an employer himself gave him the drive to take on an even bigger challenge, the eventual ownership of Conical Tool Company.
+Becoming an employer himself gave him the drive to take on an even bigger challenge, the eventual ownership of Global & Conical Cutting Tools.

 In 2002, David and Dennis Avery were approached by Harriet Stanaback about her desire to sell the company.
 The offer was, as they well knew, a very difficult one for Harriet to make.
-She knew with the vast experience Dave had accumulated over the years and the long term commitment Denny has shown to the company would pay off.
-They bought Conical Tool Company after the retirement of Harriet Stanaback in 2004 and took on the legacy that was established since Conical’s beginning.
+She knew with the vast experience Dave had accumulated over the years and the long-term commitment Denny has shown to the company would pay off.
+They bought Global & Conical Cutting Tools after the retirement of Harriet Stanaback in 2004 and took on the legacy that was established since Global & Conical’s beginning.

 Together they developed four entirely new types of cutting tools.
-Joining the expanding line of high-speed and carbide end mills, they added automotive taper endmills, carbide miniature end mills (carbide mini’s), profile rib cutters and countersink endmills.
-All of these new cutting tools and end mills can be viewed by going to our continuously updated tool catalog and index page.
-There you will see CNC carbide tooling, high speed steel tooling, and end mills that are used around the world.
+Joining the expanding line of high-speed and carbide end mills, they added automotive taper end mills, carbide miniature end mills, profile rib cutters, and countersink end mills.
+All of these new cutting tools and end mills can be viewed by going to our continuously updated PRODUCT page.
+There you will see CNC carbide tooling, high-speed steel tooling, and end mills that are used around the world.

 ROBERT M. SHINDORF – PRESIDENT